 On the first day if you arrive by plane you will be met at the airport or you will be at the hotel either in Entebbe or in Kampala.
 This day will start with breakfast at the hotel and then transfer to Kampala city center.
-Kampala is a city where you can spend some good time explore how the Ugandans do their day to day work, enjoy a boda boda ride around Kampala.
+Kampala is a city where you can spend some good time explore how the Ugandans do their day to day work, enjoy a Boda Boda ride around Kampala.
 Bodaboda is motorcycles they are mostly used as a means of transport.
-They are common around the country, they are quite cheap and perfect alternative means of transport as they allow avoid traffic jam in the city.
-In the city still you can try local foods, visit local cultural sites like the Kabaka’s palace in Mengo, Uganda Martyrs Shrine Namugongo, among other interesting attractions in Kampala city.
+They are common around the country, they are quite cheap and perfect alternative means of transport as they allow avoid traffic jams in the city.
+In the city still, you can try local foods, visit local cultural sites like Kabaka’s palace in Mengo, Uganda Martyrs Shrine Namugongo, among other interesting attractions in Kampala city.

 On the second day after exploring the city, Murchison Falls National Park will be your next destination.
 Murchison falls is another gem you should not miss most especially the wildlife lovers.
 The trip to Murchison falls will start with a long drive to the northwestern part of the country and it can take like a 5-hour drive.
-So you will reach in the park during the time for lunch and check in at the safari lodge enjoy late lunch before you go the evening game drive in the park.
+So you will reach in the park during the time for lunch and check-in at the safari lodge enjoy late lunch before you go the evening game drive in the park.
 This game drive starts with a drive to the north-most part of the River Nile where you will get a chance to spot different animals in the park-like the lions, giraffes, hyenas, leopards, and elephants and that is not all, for bird lovers the park also has something for you because the park is home to a variety of different birds species which can be spotted on a game drive and boat cruise to the bottom of the falls.